nkrishang/giftcard-exchange/README.md

 # DGCX - Decentralized Gift Card Exchange
 ## A peer-to-peer gift card marketplace.

-### The What
 DGCX is a platform to buy and sell gift cards online.
 Transactions between buyers and sellers are based on an escrow smart contract.
-If there are ever any disputes from either the buyer, the seller or both, they will be handled by [Kleros.io](https://kleros.io/).
+Any disputes from either party will be handled by [Kleros.io](https://kleros.io/).
 The DGCX application will function to facilitate valid online gift card transactions by:

-1. requiring all parties to collateralize an equal amount in ETH to what they intend to buy/sell
-2. arbitrating disputes using a decentralized protocol like [Kleros.io](https://kleros.io/)
+1. arbitrating disputes using a decentralized protocol like [Kleros.io](https://kleros.io/)
-3. implementing security into the DGCX user interface that makes it very difficult for either buyer or seller to lie, cheat or exit-scam (without getting caught).
+2. requiring all parties to comply with an evidence submission user flow that makes it very costly for disingenuous parties to lie, cheat or exit-scam.

+### How it all works - example scenario
+1. Alice has a $50 Target Gift Card... she doesn't live near a Target so she decides to sell on DGCX (because she is fearful of getting scammed on r/giftcardexchange).
+- Alice lists her $50 Target GC on DGCX which she wants to sell for $40 worth of ETH.
+- To list the card, Alice must follow the evidence submission flow on the DGCX UI.
+This ensures that Alice's card indeed has the claimed balance at the time of listing.

+2. Bob shops at Target all the time!
+He sees Alice's $50 Gift Card offer and selects it from the UI.
+He is then required to deposit the price of the card i.e. $40 worth of ETH into the DGCX escrow smart contract.
+- To purchase the card, Bob must follow the evidence submission flow on the DGCX UI.
+This ensures that the purchased card indeed has the claimed balance at the time of sale.
+- Bob receives the gift card information upon depositing the price.
+He may then verify the balance of the gift card he has purchased.

+3. If both parties played fair, the arbitration period ends and:
+- Bob bought a $50 Target Gift Card at a 20% discount.
+- Alice liquidated her Target Gift Card and receives Bob's payment (she is able to withdraw the gift card price from the DGCX contract).

+4. If either party attempts a scam, the buyer or seller can choose to dispute within the arbitration period -> this brings the case in front of the decentralized Kleros court which will delegate based on standardized evidence.
+- At the time of purchase, Bob gets a 6 hour reclaim window, which starts as soon as he purchases the gift card.
+Within that window, Bob may dispute the transaction by depositing an arbitration fee, determined by Kleros, the arbitrator.
+- To respond to the dispute, Alice must deposit the arbitration fee in the DGCX contract within the fee deposit period of 1 day (started when Bob deposits his fee).
+- If Alice does not respond in time, Bob is reimbursed his arbitration fee and the price of the gift card.
+No Kleros dispute is called.
+- If Alice responds to the dispute, a dispute is created in the Kleros arbitrator contract.
+The winner of the arbitration is reimbursed their arbitration fee plus the price of the gift card.

 ### The Why